 Initiation of Translation

-Let’s take a closer look at the process translation.
-Translation is initiated by binding to a small subunit of the ribosome.
+Let’s take a closer look at the process translation (Fig. 12).
 The mRNA has a special section of it right before the start codon that the ribosome recognizes, known as the ribosome binding site.
 Translation begins with the start codon on the mRNA.
 Connected to the tRNA of the start codon is an amino acid, called f-Met.
 Once the f-Met tRNA binds to the small subunit of the ribosome, the large subunit of ribosome binds to the small unit, and translation is ready to begin.